albert-team/mongol/README.md

 const main = async () => {
   const mongol = new Mongol('mongodb://localhost:27017/myproject', 'myproject')
   const db = await mongol.promisifiedDatabase
-  // now you can use db variable as a normal mongodb.Db object }
+  // now you can use db variable as a normal Db object }
 main()
 ```